Contact

 About us

 Our first exhibition was held on the 18th September 2024, in partnership with the Masahat festival for Arab arts and culture and Kunsthall Oslo/ Will Bradley.
-After that we have done exhibitions in various venues: Nitja/ Lillestrøm, Oslo Street Art, Studio5 Sandefjord, Nakba commemoration in Bergen 2025 and many more events!
+After that we have done exhibitions in various venues: Nitja/ Lillestrøm, Oslo Street Art, Studio5 Sandefjord, Nakba commemoration in Bergen 2025, Grafill in Oslo April 2026 and many more events!

 First edition 2024: Adel Altaweel (Gaza, France), Vanessa Baird, Mari Kanstad Johnsen, Kim Hiorthøy, Christa Barlinn Korvald, Christopher Nielsen, Marie Payan, Espen Friberg, Martin Lundell and Anders Kvammen.